mk-fg/fgtk/README.rst

 Also has -f/--reformat option to pretty-print/normalize file(s) without diff,
 which can be used to YAML-pretty-print JSON file(s) as well (incl. recursively, with --fn-re override to match them).
+Requires python pygments_ module to be installed for colorizing YAMLs printed to stdout with this option.

 "git diff" can be used without "delta" if -n/--no-delta option is set, using its own colors (as per gitconfig), but output from delta_ is usually nicer,